Put a thick blanket or mat down on the floor in quiet place where you won’t be disturbed.

 Place left hand on right hand, palms up, with thumbs touching, in your lap, so you form an oval with the thumbs touching horizontally at the top, and the fingers overlapping, not interlaced.

-Keep your eyes open naturally; there’s no need to open your eyes unusually wide or to close your eyes.
-Keep your eyes at about 45 degrees.
+Let your head be balanced on your neck- not forward back or to either side; let your eyes open naturally; there’s no need to open your eyes unusually wide or to close your eyes.
+Keep your eyes looking at about 45 degrees without tilting your head.

 Tuck in the chin, gently extend the spine as if suspended by a thread from the ceiling and let the head balance effortlessly on the shoulders.